-Extracurricular activities include but are not limited to: all sports, cheerleading, dance team, Pep Club, Pep Band, vocal, band, speech and drama, One-Act, FBLA, FCCLA, Spanish Club, Art Club, Student Council, Student Advisory Board, National Honor Society, and other school sponsored organizations and activities.
+Extracurricular activities include but are not limited to: all sports, cheerleading, dance team, Pep Band, vocal, band, speech, One-Act, FBLA, Art Club, FFA, E-Sports, Student Council, Student Advisory Board, National Honor Society, and other school sponsored organizations and activities.
 The Code of Conduct also applies to participation in school sponsored activities such as school dances and royalty for such activities.